NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 During evaluation of the :code:`test_ds`, the script generates two classification reports: one for capitalization task and \
-another one for punctuaion task.
+another one for punctuation task.
 This classification reports include the following metrics:

 * :code:`Precision`
 * :code:`Recall`